Konrad Hurrell: 2016

 On 29 January, Hurrell was named in the Warriors 2016 Auckland Nines squad.
 On 13 February, he played for the World All Stars against the Indigenous All Stars in the 2016 All Stars match, playing off the interchange bench and scoring a try in the World All Stars' 12–8 win at Suncorp Stadium.

-On 25 May, the Warriors announced that they had released him from the remainder of his contract effective immediately.
+On 25 May, the New Zealand Warriors announced that they had released him from the remainder of his contract effective immediately.
 The next day, he signed a contract with the Gold Coast Titans for the rest of the season and 2017.

 2017

-After making a significant impact to the Titans on his arrival mid 2016, Hurrell signed a contract extension until the end of 2019.
-Hurrell finished the regular season at the Titans winning The Members Most Valuable Player (MVP) as well as the Preston Award for his ongoing work within the community.
+After making a significant impact to the Gold Coast Titans on his arrival mid 2016, Hurrell signed a contract extension until the end of 2019.
+Hurrell finished the regular season at the club winning the Members Most Valuable Player (MVP) as well as the Preston Award for his ongoing work within the community.

 Hurrell then competed in the 2017 World Cup representing his home country, Tonga.

 2018

-Hurrell begins the season with scoring the game winning try against the Canberra Raiders at Cbus Stadium on the Gold Coast.
-Hurrell plays his 100th NRL game in a loss against the St George Dragons in Toowoomba, QLD.
+Hurrell began the season with scoring the game winning try against Canberra at Cbus Stadium on the Gold Coast.
+Hurrell played his 100th NRL game in a loss against the St. George in Toowoomba, Queensland.
 Hurrell was selected to play for Tonga in the Pacific Test in July versing Samoa, resulting in a win and try for the centre.
 After a dip in form in the beginning of 2018, Hurrell played several games for the Tweed Heads Seagulls where he regained form and played out the rest of the season with the Gold Coast Titans.

-On the 12th of October, it was announced that Hurrell requested a release from the final year in his contract with the Titans, to sign as a Marquee Player for the Leeds Rhinos in the English Super League for the next 3 years.
+On the 12 October, it was announced that Hurrell requested a release from the final year in his contract with the Gold Coast outfit, to sign as a Marquee Player for Leeds in the English Super League for the next three years.

 2019

-He had a stellar first year in the English Super League, becoming a crowd favourite and scoring a total of 14 tries in the season which made him the second highest try scorer for the year at the club.
-In April, while versing Hull Kingston Rovers, Hurrell scored 4 tries which surpassed his personal record of 3 tries in a single game.
+Hurrell had a stellar first year in the English Super League, becoming a crowd favourite and scoring a total of 14 tries in the season which made him the second highest try scorer for the year at the club.
+In April, while versing Hull Kingston Rovers, Hurrell scored four tries which surpassed his personal record of three tries in a single game.

-Hurrell won the Fans Player of the Year Award at the Presentation Night for the Leeds Rhinos on Monday, 9th of October.
+Hurrell won the Fans Player of the Year Award at the Presentation Night for the Leeds Rhinos on 9 October 2019.